wallacekelly-da/daml-public-demos/README.md

-# Daml Public Demos by Wallace Kelly
+# PQS Postgres Notify Listen demo

 Each demo is in its own Git branch.

 ## Purpose

-This demo gets a minimal instance of PQS up-and-running.
-This demo is for initial investigation of PQS -- not a full production configuration.
+This demo shows how to use Postgres' NOTIFY/LISTEN mechanism.
+The demo happens to use PQS as a source of changes within a Postgres instance.
+To be clear, this is not a demo of PQS functionality but of a Postgres feature.

 ```mermaid
 flowchart LR